Monoclonal Antibody Therapy

 I’m now feeling much better as a result of the infusion.
 Can I cut my isolation short and go back to work or resume activities as before?

-No. Continue to limit exposure to other individuals for 10 days after your symptoms first appeared or at least 24 hours after your symptoms have improved and you’ve been without fever without using fever-reducing medications.
-To remain in isolation means staying in your home, washing your hands, disinfecting commonly shared hard surfaces, and staying at least 6-feet apart from others.
+You should continue to isolate per your doctor's orders or CDC guidelines.
+To remain in isolation means staying in your home, washing your hands, disinfecting commonly shared hard surfaces, and staying at least 6 feet apart from others.
 You can return to work after you have met all of the requirements to end isolation.

 I feel better but my employer wants me to get a new COVID-19 test before coming back to work.
 Should I be retested?

 It probably will not help you to be retested at this time.
 Studies show that many people who test positive will continue to test positive for up to three months.
-You should continue to limit exposure to other individuals for 10 days after your symptoms first appeared or least 24 hours after your symptoms have improved and you’ve been without fever without using fever-reducing medications, after which you can return to work.
+You should continue to isolate per your doctor's orders or CDC guidelines, after which you can return to work.

-Can I receive the COVID-19 vaccine after having a monoclonal antibody infusion?
+Can I receive the COVID-19 vaccine after having a monoclonal antibody infusion or injections

-It is recommended that patients wait 90 days after receiving a COVID-19 monoclonal antibody treatment before taking the COVID-19 vaccine.
+It is recommended that patients wait 90 days after receiving a COVID-19 monoclonal antibody treatment before starting or continuing a COVID-19 vaccine or vaccine series.
+The monoclonal antibody therapy is expected to provide a temporary immunity during this period of time.

 How can I learn more?